Previous Topic

 2.2 it will hold funds on the principal applicant’s behalf in New Zealand and in New Zealand dollars;

-2.4 it invests wholly or substantially in entities with a New Zealand Connection.
-For the purposes of this provision, "substantially invested in entities with a New Zealand Connection" means where a minimum of 70% of the initial Net Committed Capital made available to the Managed Investment Scheme is allocated for investment in entities with a New Zealand Connection; and
+In each case which meet the Objectives and Principles, and which are not quoted on any securities exchange or stock exchange.
+For the purposes of this provision, "substantially invested in New Zealand Entities " means where a minimum of 70% of the initial Net Committed Capital made available to the Managed Investment Scheme that is not allocated for investment in managed funds is allocated for investment in New Zealand Entities; and

-2.5 it otherwise meets the Objectives and Principles.
+2.4 it otherwise meets the Objectives and Principles.

-Managed funds and DIMS list
+Managed funds list

 Direct investments